-Physicians can visit with patients remotely.
 This technology may be available to you after surgery if your provider determines that video visits are recommended for your care.
-All you need is a Smartphone or tablet, an active MyChart account and the MyChart App downloaded onto your mobile device.
-See how a transplant patient is benefiting from Yale Medicine's Telehealth program.
+All you need is a smartphone or tablet, an active MyChart account, and the MyChart App downloaded onto your mobile device.

 Behavioral Health Consults

-Yale Medicine behavioral health specialists can visit patients in the emergency room using their mobile phone or tablet.
+Yale Medicine behavioral health specialists can have remote visits with patients in the emergency room using their mobile phone or tablet.

 Second Opinion Program

-Yale Medicine offers a second opinion program using PinnacleCare, a confidential healthcare advisor service that can coordinates a second opinion appointments using your mobile phone, tablet or computer.
-Through PinnacleCare VirtualConnect, you can seek and receive a second opinion from a Yale Medicine specialty physician right in the comfort of your home.
+Yale Medicine offers a second opinion program using PinnacleCare, a confidential health care advisor service that can coordinate second opinion appointments using your mobile phone, tablet, or computer.

 In collaboration with Yale New Haven Hospital, Yale Medicine’s TeleStroke program uses video and image-sharing telecommunications, to provide remote neurologic expertise when patients present with acute stroke symptoms at an affiliated hospital.
-Yale Medicine stroke specialists can examine patients at remote hospitals miles away to help diagnose the patient's illness and recommend a plan of care.
+Yale Medicine stroke specialists can examine patients at remote hospitals and recommend a plan of care.

-InSight Tele-ICU offers virtual physician consultations with Yale Medicine specialists for patients who are in Intensive Critical Care Units at hospitals throughout the state of Connecticut.
+InSight Tele-ICU offers virtual physician consultations with Yale Medicine specialists for patients who are in intensive critical care units at hospitals throughout Connecticut.

 Remote Enrollment into Clinical Research

-Yale Center for Clinical Investigation (YCCI) receive research applications from telehealth patients who are interested in participating in a medical research study.
-Remote visits for video consent, pre-screening and study activities help our clinical research team to offer medical research opportunities to more participants.
+The Yale Center for Clinical Investigation (YCCI) receives research applications from telehealth patients who are interested in participating in a medical research study.
+Remote visits for video consent, pre-screening, and study activities enable our clinical research team to offer medical research opportunities to more participants.
 For more information about our clinical research programs, visit https://yalestudies.org.